 For additional general information about the PBGC and the pension insurance program guarantees, go to the "General FAQs about PBGC" on PBGC's website at www.pbgc.gov/generalfaqs.
-PBGC does not have specific information about your pension plan or pension benefit.
-See 'Where to Get More Information About Your Plan' below to request this information.
+Please contact your employer or plan administrator for specific information about your pension plan or pension benefit.
+PBGC does not have that information.
+See "Where to Get More Information About Your Plan," below.